isabelra1/RNA-Scope-Midges/README.md

 Mills, M. K., Michel, K., Pfannenstiel, R. S., Ruder, M. G., Veronesi, E., & Nayduch, D. (2017).
 Culicoides-virus interactions: infection barriers and possible factors underlying vector competence.
 Current opinion in insect science, 22, 7–15. https://doi.org/10.1016/j.cois.2017.05.003.

 Fu, H., Leake, C. J., Mertens, P. P., & Mellor, P. S. (1999).
 The barriers to bluetongue virus infection, dissemination and transmission in the vector, Culicoides variipennis (Diptera: Ceratopogonidae).
 Archives of virology, 144(4), 747–761. https://doi.org/10.1007/s007050050540

+**Working with OlyVIA**:

+Through many trials and errors we found a way to navigate OlyVIA and worked with the settings to best view the channel colors without alterating the actual results.
+When opening an image with OlyVIA it was easiest for us to hit the default botton in the histogram settings.
+This allowed us to see all the midges clearly and at least understand their layout.
+Afterwards, we would go into the distinct settings for each channel.
+Unfortunately, OlyVIA does not allow you to edit multiple channel settings at once.
+It was a bit of a manual process, but essentially you would have to make sure only one channel was on when editing that channels settings.
+Here were the histogram settings that worked best for our images:

+DAPi: 10,000 - 40,000

+FitC: 10,000 - 40,000

+Cy3: 15,000 - 40,000

+Cy5: 0 - 20,000

+Cy7: 20,000 - 60,000

+If you look under OlyVIA guides as a file you can find two PDFs that helped us work with OlyVIA!